-There is nothing like the smell of freshly baked bread straight out of the oven.
+There is nothing like the smell of fresh home-baked bread straight out of the oven.

 For us ‘silver bakers’ whose hands may not be quite as strong or flexible as they once were, the mixer is a Godsend.

 You can still achieve great results by hand kneading but for consistency, the mixer wins hands down.

 - For consistent results every time, weigh all the ingredients carefully, including the liquids.
 Remember 1ml = 1g.